top of page

 Hamacher.jpg

-From October 2022 to July 2023 he is a CAPAS Fellow at the Käte Hamburger Centre for Apocalyptic and Post-Apocalyptic Studies at Heidelberg University in Germany.
+From October 2022 to July 2023 he was a CAPAS Fellow at the Käte Hamburger Centre for Apocalyptic and Post-Apocalyptic Studies at Heidelberg University in Germany and now leads a research and teaching program in Cultural & Indigenous Astronomy at the University of Melbourne.
+In July 2025, he will host the international symposium, "Indigenous Astronomy in the Space Age".

 Author